 Motivated by the DOSY NMR spectra, we propose here a different relaxed NN condition on the source signals.
 Note that the rows $S_1,S_2,\dots,S_n$ of $S$ are the source signals, and they are required to satisfy the following condition: For $i =1,2,3,\dots,n$, source signal $S_i$ is required to have dominant interval(s) over $S_{n},\dots,S_{i+1}, S_{i-1},\dots,S_2,S_1$, while $S_i$ is allowed to overlap with other signals at the rest of the acquisition region.
-More formally, it implies that source matrix $S$ satisfies the following condition \begin{ass} For each $k \in \{1,2,3,\dots,n \}$, there is a set $\mathcal{I}_k \subset \{1,2,\dots,p \}$ such that for each $l\in \mathcal{I}_k$ $s_{k l} \gg s_{j l}, j = 1,2,\dots,k-1,k+1,\dots, n$. \end{ass} We shall call this dominant interval condition, or DI condition.
+More formally, this condition implies that source matrix $S$ satisfies the following condition \begin{ass} For each $k \in \{1,2,3,\dots,n \}$, there is a set $\mathcal{I}_k \subset \{1,2,\dots,p \}$ such that for each $l\in \mathcal{I}_k$ $s_{k l} \gg s_{j l}, j = 1,2,\dots,k-1,k+1,\dots, n$. \end{ass} We shall call this dominant interval condition, or DI condition.
 Fig. \ref{SourceCondition} is an idealized example of three DI source signals.
-In addition to the DI source condition, the mixing matrix is required to be near singular.
-The motivation is the similar diffusion rates of the chemicals with similar structure.
-This poses a mathematical challenge to invert a near singular matrix, since a small error in the recovered mixing matrix might lead to a considerable deviation in the source recovery.
+The motivation lies in the similar diffusion rates of the chemicals with similar structure.
+This poses a mathematical challenge to invert a nearly singular matrix, since a small error in the recovered mixing matrix might lead to a considerable deviation in the source recovery.
 Among the singularly mixed signals (or degenerate data), in this paper we shall consider the following two types: 1) columns of the mixing matrix are parallel; 2) one column of the mixing matrix is a nonnegative linear combination of others.
-Case 1 is motivated by NMR of the chemicals with similar diffusion rate.
+Case 1 is motivated by NMR of the chemicals with similar diffusion rates.
 We shall call this condition parallel column condition, or PCC.
 Case 2 can also be encountered in NMR spectroscopy of chemicals, and we shall call it one column degenerate condition, or OCDC.
+Throughout the paper, we shall refer to a mixing matrix of PCC or OCDC as degenerate mixing matrix.
 Please note that both PCC and OCDC should be considered to hold approximately in real-world data.